panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2019-09-18_ESS_Weekly.md

 ## Actions from last meeting

 ## Updates
-* Annual Meeting (4th-5th of November in Trieste) - indico is at https://indico.esrf.fr/indico/event/36/
-* PM-board meeting wednesday last week, WP8 should define internal milestones and KPI's, see https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP1%20Management/Meetings/Project%20Management%20Committee/2019-08-28-PMC/2019-08-28-PMC_Summary.md
-* PaNOSC Confluence page at (LINK?)
-* We should give an e-neutrons update at the annual meeting (https://indico.esrf.fr/indico/event/36/).
-Linda should consider "How to prepare training material" which is already listed.
-Maybe too premature?
-(Feedback.)
-* Initial discussions of internal milestones for WP8.
-Align with WP8 summary from 1st annual meeting.
-See https://github.com/panosc-eu/panosc/blob/a61a27d3e2a23c67c607aff31893d3fbd3ae1571/Work%20Packages/WP8%20User%20Training/MeetingMinutes/snippets/IMG_9131.JPG?raw=true
-* Initial discussion of KPI's see https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP8%20User%20Training/MeetingMinutes/snippets/IMG_9132.JPG?raw=true
+Simulation worker crashes during Tartu course (https://github.com/McStasMcXtrace/McWeb/issues/220).

+ExPANDS meeting: Thomas attended with other ESS colleagues.
+Training activity relies on PaNOSC e-learning platform.
+36PM for Soleil, 18PM for HZDR, 7PM for EGI.
+UKRI, PSI, DESY, Diamond are also involved.
+Meeting with WP leader and group: All participants are communication-oriented.
+Isabel (Diamond) provided links to material at PSI (Swiss light source).
+We should collect all relevant materials.
+(We probed at PaNOSC kickoff with little response.)
+ExPANDS WP will be invited to annual WP8 meeting (Trieste).
+EGI is very interested in providing e-Learning service (EDX - not in production yet).

+Note: Fredrik DMSC/SWAP section leader has moodle experience, could come in handy.

+Doodle link for WP8 telco distributed https://doodle.com/poll/vvvhiy8m8nauhwuf.

+Staff training activity should be spawned soon.

+KPI's (https://docs.google.com/spreadsheets/d/1iivsvBrix4v6lmC2U3sOC6YEXFeY0JzXHTM9QQQZwiY/edit#gid=2060225314) and internal milestones (https://github.com/panosc-eu/panosc/issues/43) are defined

 # Actions
+- [ ] Thomas: Arrange face2face meeting with Linda
+- [ ] Thomas: Invite Fredrik to this meeting series
+- [ ] Peter / Jakob: Work on https://github.com/McStasMcXtrace/McWeb/issues/220
+- [ ] Thomas: Ensure ESS staff is on WP8 mailinglist
-- [ ] Thomas: Organise telco with all WP8 participants in prep of Annual Meeting
+- [ ] Thomas: Organise telco with all WP8 participants in prep of Annual Meeting - in prep. doodle link: https://doodle.com/poll/vvvhiy8m8nauhwuf
 - [ ] All: Consider attendance in Annual Meeting (4th-5th of November in Trieste)
-- [ ] Peter: Look for {\bf Q} as in \qbold in e-neutrons MathJax config and communicate to Alexandre
-- [ ] Alexandre: Follup-up on SNOW issue / escalation
-- [ ] Alexandre: Check if Cite and CrossRef mediawiki plugins are installed and if they seem to work (ex: https://ucphmediawiki.esss.dk/ucph/index.php/The_scattering_cross_section_for_phonons)
+- [ ] Alexandre: Check if Cite and CrossRef mediawiki plugins are installed and if they seem to work (ex: https://ucphmediawiki.esss.dk/ucph/index.php/The_scattering_cross_section_for_phonons).
+In progress.
+It does look like this was also not working at original site i.e. [[Diffraction from crystals#label-eq:diffraction_DW|this equation]] used in place of \ref{eq:diffraction_DW}
 - [ ] Linda & Peter: Check which non-standard courses exist, to communicate new wiki and structure from January 2020
-- [ ] Linda (Tommy): Update development courses @e-neutrons.org to use ucph wiki
+- [ ] Linda (Tommy): Update development courses @e-neutrons.org to use ucph wiki, in progress.
 - [ ] Jesper: Look at iFitlab - formulate ticket
-- [ ] Peter: Try out https://github.com/jupyterhub/ltiauthenticator according to https://moodle.org/mod/forum/discuss.php?d=362641 for investigation of Moodle <-> Jupyter via LTI
+- [ ] Peter: Try out https://github.com/jupyterhub/ltiauthenticator according to https://moodle.org/mod/forum/discuss.php?d=362641 for investigation of Moodle <-> Jupyter via LTI. in progress (Lottie Greenwood will assist in deployment of a Jupyter before end of November)

 ## From past meetings
+- [X] Alexandre: Follup-up on SNOW issue / escalation
+- [X] Peter: Look for {\bf Q} as in \qbold in e-neutrons MathJax config and communicate to Alexandre
 - [X] Thomas: Document progress report location (https://github.com/panosc-eu/panosc/blob/master/Submitted%20Deliverables/D1.2%20Mid-Year%20Summary%20Report/2019/PaNOSC_D1.2_Mid-Year%20Summary_20190528.pdf)
 - [X] Thomas: Add Linda to Jira board / check that relevant Linda Udby account (without '2') is allowed access - two exist??
 - [X] Peter: Recover script for URL-modification on moodle course "packages" (.mbz) and investigate usability